 Finally, LinkedIn is constantly introducing new features, and familiarity and usage is the only way to cash on them.

-LinkedIn for women entrepreneurs – 14 features that offer you definite advantages
+LinkedIn for women entrepreneurs – 14 great features that smart professionals use and you should too!

-Profile Summary – may (or may not) be short, but make it very sweet!
+Profile Headline and Summary – may (or may not) be short, but make it very sweet!

 The big no-no is writing the summary in third person!
 A summary that says ‘Jane Smith is a marketing pro who excels at marketing…’ reads more like a testimonial than a compelling intro.